 RULE 31.
-Appointment of committees.-The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, regular and select, and to appoint committee chairmen and vice-chairmen and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
-Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may authorize by majority vote of the Senators present and voting a change in the number of standing committees.
+Appointment of committees. - The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, regular and select, and to appoint committee chairs and vice-chairs and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
+Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may alter the name, number, and composition of the standing committees by a majority vote of the Senators present and voting.

 RULE 32.
-List of standing/select committees.-(a) The standing committees shall be:
+List of standing/select committees. - The standing committees shall be: